Chelsa Wagner

-Chelsa L. Wagner (born July 24, 1977) is an American politician currently serving as a Judge in the Allegheny County Court of Common Pleas.
-She previously served as the Allegheny County Controller.
-She resigned her position at the beginning of 2022, prior to being sworn in as judge.
-She also served as a member of the Pennsylvania House of Representatives for the 22nd District which, at the time, included the South Side and part of the North Side of the city of Pittsburgh, and parts of the suburbs of Baldwin, Whitehall and Castle Shannon.
-She resigned from the House in late 2011 after being elected controller, which she served almost 3 terms, until she was elected Allegheny County Court of Common Pleas Judge in Nov 2021, and assumed the position on Jan 3, 2022.
+Chelsa L. Wagner (born July 24, 1977) is an American jurist, currently serving as a Trial Court Judge in the Civil Division of the Allegheny County Court of Common Pleas in the Commonwealth of Pennsylvania.

+Wagner previously served for ten years as the Allegheny County Controller and five years as Pennsylvania State Representative for the 22nd Legislative District.

+In the Pennsylvania House of Representatives her district included the South Side and part of the North Side of the city of Pittsburgh, and parts of the suburbs of Baldwin, Whitehall and Castle Shannon.
+She resigned from the House in late 2011 after being elected Controller.
+As Controller, she completed nearly three terms, resigning after she was elected as an Allegheny County Court of Common Pleas Judge in November 2021.
+She assumed the position on January 3, 2022.

 Early life and education

 Born in Pittsburgh, Wagner is a member of a prominent political family in Pittsburgh.
 Her father Pete was Democratic Chairman of the city's 19th Ward for 30 years, and her uncle Jack Wagner served as the state's Auditor General.
 Wagner graduated from Seton-La Salle Catholic High School in Mt.
 Lebanon, Pennsylvania, and then the University of Chicago, where she played on the women's basketball team.
 Wagner earned a Juris Doctor from the University of Pittsburgh School of Law.